MicroEJ/docs/SDKUserGuide/install.rst

    Welcome to the installer

-- Be aware of the licensing agreement.
+-  Click on the :guilabel:`Next` button.

 - Select :guilabel:`I accept the terms of this license agreement.`.
 Then click on the :guilabel:`Next` button.

 .. figure:: images/installation_process/license_screen.png